ejmastnak/portfolio/src/tmg/chattmg/index.md

 ### Validation

-**TLDR:** passing the `"Accept": "application/json"` ensures Laravel returns validation errors as JSON with a 422 response code, which our frontend can then handle.
+**TLDR:** passing the `"Accept": "application/json"` ensures Laravel returns validation errors as JSON with a 422 response code, which the frontend can easily handle.

 In more detail: Laravel has two ways of returning validation errors when using Form Request validation.
 By default, Laravel's `FormRequest` assumes a *web form* submission, and when validation fails, Laravel issues a 302 redirect back to the previous page, flashes errors to the session, and expects the browser to render them via Blade or Inertia.